 All coordinators must be ECE qualified certificated teachers.

-To be eligible for quality funding rates, home-based ECE services must meet the requirements of one of the following options:
+Until January 2021, to be eligible for quality funding rates, home-based ECE services must meet the requirements of one of the following options:

 Option 1 Option 2 Service size Maximum of 60 children Maximum of 80 children Coordinator requirements Coordinators must meet the

 Educator Requirements All educators in the service have completed one of the following:

 - at least 5 credits at a minimum of a Level 4 ECE qualification listed on the New Zealand Register of Quality Assured Qualifications